Capsaicin topical Side Effects

 Applies to capsaicin topical: topical cream, topical film, topical gel/jelly, topical liquid, topical lotion, topical ointment, topical pad, topical patch extended release, topical stick

-Check with your doctor immediately if any of the following side effects occur while taking capsaicin topical:More common - all forms
+You should check with your doctor immediately if any of these side effects occur when taking capsaicin topical:More common - all forms

 - Burning, itching, dryness, pain, redness, swelling, or soreness at the application site